-Unary operators are essential tools in programming that allow for efficient manipulation of single operands.
-They enhance the expressiveness of code, making it possible to perform operations succinctly and effectively.
-Understanding and using these operators correctly is crucial for efficient programming, especially in languages like C that emphasize low-level data manipulation (Table 3.6).
+Table 3.6: Unary operators.

 Assignment and conditional operators

 Assignment operators are used to assign values to variables in programming.
 The simplest form of an assignment operator is the equals sign (=), but there are several compound assignment operators that combine assignment with another operation.
-Here’s a detailed look at assignment operators, particularly in the context of C programming:
+Here is a detailed look at assignment operators, particularly in the context of C programming:

-Basic assignment operator
+Basic assignment operator:

 Simple assignment (=): Assigns the value of the right-hand operand to the left-hand operand.
 Example:

-Compound assignment operators
+int a = 5; // Assigns 5 to variable a

-These operators combine an arithmetic operation with assignment, allowing for more concise code (Table 3.7).
+Compound assignment operators: These operators combine an arithmetic operation with assignment, allowing for more concise code (Table 3.7).

-Table 3.7: Arithmetic Operation